ReactPoland/create-redux-app/README.md

 * [roc](https://github.com/rocjs/roc)

 You can also use module bundlers like [webpack](http://webpack.github.io) and [Browserify](http://browserify.org/) directly.<br>
-React documentation includes [a walkthrough](https://facebook.github.io/react/docs/package-management.html) on this topic.
+React Redux documentation includes [a walkthrough](https://facebook.github.io/react/docs/package-management.html) on this topic.